deeplearningais/curfil/README.md

 ---------------------------

 We currently focus on image labelling tasks such as image segmentation or classification applications.
-We implement two types of RGB-D image features.

-See the [documentation of the implemented visual features][visual-features] for details.
+We implement two types of image features as described in the [documentation of visual features][visual-features] in more detail.

 Installation
 ------------